Squadrick/rl-winter-mentorship/README.md

 #### Week 0

-Before the start of the course, we except you to have completed all the administration work and Prerequisites.
+Before the start of the course, we except you to have completed all the administration work and prerequisites.
 Also, some *pop-sciency* knowledge never hurt anyone:

   1. [TextBook] Chaper 1 from SnB: The Reinforcement Learning Problem